- Things to Do

 As you enter through a tree-top canopy entrance, you'll visit the rainforests of Asia, Africa and the Americas in a rare, up-close and interactive adventure with over 1,700 exotic plants and endangered animals that range from Giant Amazon River Otters to an ocelot, Komodo dragons and other reptiles.
 Saki monkeys, Cotton-top tamarins, and sloths roam freely while an array of birds fly between the trees as you walk the trails through the spacious enclosure!

-Moody Gardens is wrapping up a summer of fun with the last day to enjoy Palm beach being Monday, September 6th (Labor Day).
+Moody Gardens is wrapping up a summer of fun with one of the last days to enjoy Palm Beach being Monday, September 4th (Labor Day).
 Until then, guests can still enjoy the white sand beach on weekends from 9AM to 6PM.
 Hotel guests and Moody Gardens members receive discounted tickets to Palm Beach.

 Immerse yourself as this amazing giant-screen 4k 6-primary laser projection system, state-of-the-art surround sound and the largest screens in Texas provide one the best 3D viewing experiences in the world.
 The possibilities are endless at Moody Gardens!